la2050/challenge/_2021/connect/korean-american-family-services.md

   API youth and their families will receive financials support to cover basic necessities, as families have been financially severely impacted due to layoffs.
-Approximately how many people will be directly impacted by this proposal?: '350' Approximately how many people will be indirectly impacted by this proposal?: '5000' Please describe the broader impact of your proposal.: >- Statistics show that foster children have the poorest educational outcomes of all at-risk groups – only 58% of kids in foster care graduate high school compared to 84% of the general statewide population.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '350' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000' Describe how Los Angeles County will be different if your work is successful.: >- Statistics show that foster children have the poorest educational outcomes of all at-risk groups – only 58% of kids in foster care graduate high school compared to 84% of the general statewide population.
 Only 2% of foster kids